14 of the Most Beautiful Places to Visit in Thailand

 Mae Hong Son

-13/16Remote and lush with dense forest, the mountainous province of Mae Hong Son borders Myanmar and its misty hills are home to hot springs, Burmese-style temples and canyons.
-Take in the local culture with a visit to one of the hill tribes then walk amongst the rice fields and along the Su Tong Pae bamboo bridge that stretches 500 metres and links Tham Poo Sa Ma temple to the village.
+12/15Remote and lush with dense forest, the mountainous province of Mae Hong Son borders Myanmar and its misty hills are home to hot springs, canyons and Burmese-style temples.
+Soak up the local culture with a visit to one of the hill-tribe communities then wander the rice fields, walking along the 500-metre-long Su Tong Pae bamboo bridge that links Tham Poo Sa Ma temple to the village of Ban Gung Mai Sak.

 Image credit: Alamy